Skip to main content

 Purpose

-It is a form of short-term financial security and refers to the accumulation of funds for emergencies.
+It is a form of short-term financial security that involves accumulating funds for emergencies.

-It is a form of long-term wealth accumulation, usually initiated for financial growth.
+It is a form of long-term wealth accumulation, typically initiated to drive financial growth.

 Risk Level

-There is some variation in risk factors when it comes to investment, from low to high, depending on the investment type you choose.
+There is some variation in risk factors for investment, ranging from low to high depending on the type of investment you choose.

 Liquidity